Ben Roberts-Smith: Patrol commander

-Corporate career
+Post service career and war crime allegations

-The University of Queensland offered Roberts-Smith a scholarship to study a Master of Business Administration in October 2013, after he announced that he was leaving the full-time army.
+The University of Queensland (UQ) offered Roberts-Smith a scholarship to study a Master of Business Administration (MBA) in October 2013, after he announced that he was leaving the full-time army.
 At this time the university was looking to establish a program to support soldiers to enter corporate roles.

-Roberts-Smith graduated in December 2016 at age 38 and said, "I joined the army at 18 so I hadn't gone to university for a Bachelor degree and I didn't have the base level of business knowledge because there were many things I just hadn't been exposed to."
+Samantha Crompvoets, an expert on organisational culture, was hired by the Department of Defence to investigate cultural problems in the Australian Special Forces in 2015.
+Crompvoets reported serious allegations concerning conduct in Afghanistan between 2009 and 2013.
+It was alleged to her that during this period, the SASR unlawfully killed thirty-nine Afghan nationals, in incidents characterised as "competition killing" and driven by blood lust.

 In April 2015, Roberts-Smith was appointed by Seven West Media's owner Kerry Stokes to be deputy general manager of regional television for Seven Queensland, based in Maroochydore.
 Two months later, he was promoted to general manager.
 When he was first promoted to general manager, some staff joked "that it would have been difficult to find a less qualified person than Roberts-Smith".
 He also admitted that he was "shocked" at being offered the position.
-In April 2016, Roberts-Smith was also made general manager of Seven Brisbane following the resignation of Max Walters.

-While at Seven Queensland, Roberts-Smith was secretly recorded expressing disdain for the media business, dislike of fellow Seven executives and incredulity that he was still running Seven Queensland despite being at the centre of a war crimes scandal.
-He told a colleague that "I'll be frank with you ...
-I don't really like this industry, to be honest.
-I don't see myself staying."
-Roberts-Smith, however, felt indebted to media mogul and Seven owner Kerry Stokes for financing his personal legal actions.
-It was alleged during defamation proceedings in February 2022 that Roberts-Smith had employed a private investigator, John McLeod, to pose as a barman during a Seven Queensland work event to listen to staff at the event and discern their opinions of him.

-In April 2021, Roberts-Smith temporarily stepped down from Seven Queensland to focus on his defamation action against Nine Entertainment.
-He resigned from Seven in June 2023 following the case's unsuccessful outcome.